How It Works

 The P-Card is a MasterCard issued by JPMorgan Chase Bank.
 It works much like a personal credit card.
-However, it is a commercial card and each card has custom designed features, with pre-set controls built into the magnetic stripe, to meet the specific needs of the cardholder and the entity.
+However, it is a commercial card and each card has custom designed features, with pre-set controls built into the magnetic strip, to meet the specific needs of the cardholder and the entity.

 The P-Card simplifies the procurement and disbursement process by facilitating point-of-demand purchasing.
 Purchasing authority is delegated to the ordering departments enabling the authorized cardholders to place orders directly with the suppliers.